-People with IED essentially “explode” into a rage despite a lack of apparent provocation or reason.
-In my work, I have provided treatment for people carrying such a diagnosis and offered psychoeducation for the person diagnosed person and for their families.
+People with IED essentially ‘explode’ into a rage despite a lack of apparent provocation or reason.
+In my work, I have provided treatment for people carrying such a diagnosis and offered psychoeducation for the person diagnosed and for their families.

 When I completed home visits for the most severe cases in NYC and the outlying boroughs, it became hard to ignore the very real cultural and ethnic considerations blocking many teens under my care from treatment.

 This blockage and access to mental health treatment manifested in different ways.
-Sometimes families wouldn’t open the door for me, or would tell their son or daughter not to trust me, because of fear of I would report their parents to the government for either maltreatment or neglect.
+Sometimes families wouldn’t open the door for me or would tell their son or daughter not to trust me, because of fear that I would report their parents to the government for either maltreatment or neglect.

-In these situations, especially in cases with real abuse, and maltreatment, patients are particularly vulnerable to impulse control problems, and have underdeveloped mental filters, or present reactive, and disobedient, when in fact, it is a direct response to abuse.
+In these situations, especially in cases with real abuse and maltreatment, patients are particularly vulnerable to impulse control problems, and have underdeveloped mental filters, or present reactive and disobedient when, in fact, it is a direct response to abuse.

-Often, these are the teens and young adults that truly need the help and treatment of an in-home therapist, which according to the research, is the most impactful treatment milieu in targeting the root of this disorder, and most, if not all the underlying contributing external factors which exacerbate symptoms for people carrying this diagnosis.
+Often, these are the teens and young adults that truly need the help and treatment of an in-home therapist.
+According to the research, this is the most impactful treatment milieu in targeting the root of this disorder, and most, if not all the underlying contributing external factors which exacerbate symptoms for people carrying this diagnosis.

 These are the people you are already expecting to have a voice and use it whenever they are in a situation in which they feel silenced or mistreated.
-Conversely, it is the soft-spoken and extremely calm people that even have the potential for such polarities in their demeanour.
-These are the people that go from zero to one hundred in less than a minute, sometimes less than a few seconds.
+Conversely, it is the soft-spoken and extremely calm people that have the potential for such polarities in their demeanour.
+These are the people that go from zero to 100 in less than a minute, sometimes less than a few seconds.

 Very few people struggling with psychosis have the energy or the concerted mental coordination to carry out acts of extreme violence.
-As a person who experienced a psychotic episode, I spent most of the time disordered living in fear, extreme paranoia and disorganisation.
+As a person who experienced a psychotic episode, I spent most of the time disordered living in fear, extreme paranoia, and disorganisation.

-Globally, all people, with or without a diagnosis, in the wake of external negative consequences to the extreme or untoward behaviour, will go on exploding on friends, neighbours and family for just about anything.
+Globally, all people, with or without a diagnosis, in the wake of external negative consequences to the extreme or untoward behaviour, will go on exploding on friends, neighbours, and family for just about anything.
 If you are interested in living in a slightly more predictable world with less volatility and exposure to anger, I suggest we all start pushing back when we see people living their lives without consequences or negative reinforcement.